cyberark/conjur/docs/tutorials/integrations/nginx.md

 packing your own parachute and jumping out of a plane.

 That doesn't mean you should close the tab and walk away.
-It means you should get in touch with us and your own security team so we can ensure that you can employ Conjur successfully.
+It means you should get in touch with us and your own security team so we can ensure that you can deploy Conjur successfully.

 [authn]: https://www.conjur.org/api.html#authentication-authenticate-post